Estrogen: An Essential Hormone for Women

 When menopause happens, estrogen production abruptly reduces, which leads to major changes in the body.

 Some common symptoms of menopause include vaginal dryness, radical variations in mood, extreme tiredness, excessive sweating, and osteoporosis.
-Also, the risks of suffering from cardiovascular diseases increase.
+Also, the risks of suffering from cardiovascular diseases increase, according to this study by Dr. Arteaga.

-There is also evidence that menopause leads to a loss of collagen and calcium.
-That is why during this stage doctors often recommend certain treatments to counteract these symptoms.
+There’s also evidence that menopause leads to a loss of collagen and calcium.
+That’s why, during this stage full of changes, women should visit the gynecologist to establish guidelines.